wingsuit-designsystem/wingsuit/docs/src/pages/basics/introduction/index.md

 id: 'introduction'
 title: 'Introduction'
 ---
-Wingsuit is a design system for Twig based UI components.
+Wingsuit is an open source tool for developing UI components in Twig.
 You can develop your components independently in [Storybook](https://storybook.js.org/).
 After finalizing your component, you can use it in other apps like Drupal.

 ## Features